-This may be a parent or carer, another child, schoolteacher, or anybody else.
-When an allegation is received, the member of staff being told must tell the Buzzers Academies Designated Safeguarding Lead (DSL) immediately and give them a copy of the written report.
-If this allegation has been received within a school setting, then the Buzzers Academies Designated Safeguarding Lead (DSL) must also be informed.
-It is the responsibility of the Buzzers Academies Designated Safeguarding Lead (DSL) to inform the Local Authority Designated Officer (LADO) without delay if deemed appropriate.
+This may be a parent or carer, another child, school teacher, or anybody else.
+When an allegation is received, the member of staff being told, must tell the company's Designated Safeguarding Lead (DSL) immediately, and give them a copy of the written 'Incident Report Form'.
+If this allegation has been received within a school setting, then the School Safeguarding Officer must also be informed.
+It is the responsibility of the company DSL to inform the Local Authority Social Care Team without delay if deemed appropriate.
 If the child/young person is believed to be in immediate danger, the Police must be called straight away.